ryukau/VSTPlugins/README.md

 - MatrixShifter
   - AM frequency shifter and chorus in a plugin.

+## Git Branches
+Following branches are active.

+- `master`: Release is published from here.
+- `develop`: Changes are gathered here before being released on `master`.
+- `docs`: Documentation is published from here.

+This branch structure is specific to GitHub Actions and GitHub Pages.
+When a release tag is pushed, a CI action is triggered to upload zip files. `docs` is separated to verify the links to those zip files before publishing the updated documentation.

 ## Files and Directories
 - `.github/workflows` and `ci`: Continuous integration (CI) scripts for GitHub Actions.
 - `common`: Common components across plugins.
 Including GUI widgets, VST 3 controller, and some DSP code.